-Working with our relationship management team, ECCU’s partner Kabbage® has helped many of our members apply for and receive Paycheck Protection Program (PPP) loans.
+Working with our relationship management team, AdelFi’s partner has helped many of our members apply for and receive Paycheck Protection Program (PPP) loans.
 If you received a PPP loan, now is the time to begin preparing your loan forgiveness application.
-Our partnership with Kabbage® continues, and we’re here to help you with your application.
+Our partnership continues, and we’re here to help you with your application.

 The Small Business Administration’s (SBA) PPP loan forgiveness guidelines have changed.
 Changes range from how much time you have to spend the funds and how you spend them; to when and whether you need to rehire laid-off staff or fill vacant positions.
 Please continue to check back for updates regarding the forgiveness requirements for round two.

-Since the time to submit your PPP loan forgiveness application (which you must do through Kabbage®, the lender servicing your loan) has arrived, you’ll want to gather documents that verify the following:
+Since the time to submit your PPP loan forgiveness application (which you must do through our partner, the lender servicing your loan) has arrived, you’ll want to gather documents that verify the following: